 If your boards are bowed in the middle and not lining up, then clamp the middle to align the three boards, then screw them together.
 The screws will hold it together then you can remove the clamps.

-Now that everything is built.
-I went through and stained it one last time.
+After the whole pergola was assembled, I went through and stained it one last time.

 There you have it!
 A really simple modern deck pergola.